Following the right boxing diet plan is just as important as your workout. The right nutrition helps you burn fat, gain muscle and fight harder.

 - Fibre – keeps your digestive system running smoothly, helps you to feel full and reduces constipation.

-A healthy diet plan for boxers must include lots of water.
-When you’re training regularly, you produce sweat and it is vitally important to replace the fluids lost.
-Boxers and other athletes should regularly sip water throughout the day and then increase their intake during training sessions.
+A healthy boxing diet, or any healthy diet, needs to include lots of water.
+When you train regularly, you sweat a lot, and it’s vital to replace the fluids you expel.
+Boxers and other athletes should regularly drink water throughout the day and increase their intake during training sessions when they sweat profusely.

-You should endeavour to drink an absolute minimum of 3 pints of water per day if it’s a rest day, increasing this on a training day.
-Staying hydrated can help improve your mood and increase brain power, while also keeping your joints lubricated, lessening joint pain and maintaining ease of movement which is vital for the active lifestyle of a boxer.
+You should aim to drink a bare minimum of three pints of water on rest days and increase this amount on a training day.
+Staying hydrated helps improve your mood and increase brain power while keeping your joints lubricated.
+This reduces joint pain and maintains ease of movement, which is vital for the active lifestyle of a boxer.

-Carbohydrates are an essential item on any fighter diet.
-The human body stores carbohydrates in the form of muscle glycogen.
-This is then converted to glucose when your body needs extra energy.
+Carbohydrates are an essential item in any boxing diet.
+Your body stores carbohydrates in the form of muscle glycogen, which is converted to glucose when your body requires extra energy.

-The main difference between good carbs and bad carbs is the impact they have on your blood sugar levels.
+The main difference between good carbs and bad carbs is their impact on your blood sugar levels.